protobuf-net/protobuf-net.Grpc/readme.md

 ### 2: implement the server

-1. Create an ASP.NET Core Web Application targeting `netcoreapp3.0`, and add package references to [`protobuf-net.Grpc.AspNetCore`](https://www.nuget.org/packages/protobuf-net.Grpc.AspNetCore) and [`protobuf-net.Grpc`](https://www.nuget.org/packages/protobuf-net.Grpc/) - and a project/package to your data/service contracts if necessary.
+1. Create an ASP.NET Core Web Application targeting `netcoreapp3.0`, and add a package references to [`protobuf-net.Grpc.AspNetCore`](https://www.nuget.org/packages/protobuf-net.Grpc.AspNetCore)
+(and a project/package reference to your data/service contracts if necessary).
 Note that the gRPC tooling can run alongside other services/sites that your ASP.NET application is providing.
 2. in `CreateHostBuilder`, make sure you are using `WebHost`, and enable listening on `HttpProtocols.Http2`; see [`Program.cs`](https://github.com/mgravell/protobuf-net.Grpc/blob/master/examples/pb-net-grpc/Server_CS/Program.cs)
 3. in `ConfigureServices`, call `services.AddGrpc()` and `services.AddCodeFirstGrpc()`; see [`Startup.cs`](https://github.com/mgravell/protobuf-net.Grpc/blob/master/examples/pb-net-grpc/Server_CS/Startup.cs)
 4. define a class that implements your service contract, i.e. `class MyTimeService : ITimeService`